bonyuta0204/New250/EssayOutline.md

 >Canada(2009)

 ## Changing Perception into Reality: Canada in Africa by David J Hornsby
 Canada was trying to be perceived as good internationalist citizen.
-But this is disconnected from reallity. now Canada is more focus on military, less aid and more concentration to non-African country.
+But this is disconnected from reality. now Canada is more focus on military, less aid and more concentration to non-African country.
 Canada's non-imperialist international approach is well situated with current situation in Africa.